Finding and working with suppliers

 - Is the supplier providing a safe and fair workplace for their staff in Australia?

 - Does the supplier have a responsible business environment in accordance with the Modern Slavery Act 2018 (Cwlth)?
-Read the modern slavery key facts and figures (PDF, 155KB) from the Australian Border Force.
+Check the online register for modern slavery statements.

 - Are the products likely to cause harm or risks to the community or environment?